Troubleshooting and Frequently Asked Questions (FAQs) about Auto-Target activities in Adobe Target.

 If your goal is to personalize as much traffic as possible, you can stick with 90% targeted allocation and 10% control for the lifetime of the activity.
 If your goal is to run an experiment comparing how personalized algorithms do versus the control, then a 50/50 split is best for the lifetime of the activity.

 Best practice is to maintain the traffic-allocation split for the lifetime of the activity so that visitors don’t switch between targeted and control experiences.

 No, only visitors who qualify for and view the Auto-Target activity are counted in reporting.

 There are four factors required for an Auto-Target activity to generate lift:

 The best course of action is to first make sure the content and locations that make up the activity experiences truly make a difference to the overall response rates using a simple, non-personalized A/B test.
 Be sure to compute the sample sizes ahead of time to ensure there is enough power to see a reasonable lift and run the A/B test for a fixed duration without stopping it or making any changes.

-Auto-Target can be used as “always on” personalization that will constantly optimize.
+Auto-Target can be used as “always on” personalization that constantly optimizes.
 Especially for evergreen content, there is no need to stop your Auto-Target activity.

-The length of time it takes for models to build in your Auto-Target activity typically depends on the traffic to your selected activity location(s) and conversion rates associated with you activity success metric.
+The time it takes for models to build in your Auto-Target activity typically depends on the traffic to your selected activity locations and conversion rates associated with your activity success metric.

-Auto-Target will not attempt to build a personalized model for a given experience until there are least 50 conversions for that experience.
-Furthermore, if the model built is of insufficient quality (as determined by offline evaluation on hold out “test” data, using a metric known as AUC), the model will not be used to serve traffic in a personalized manner.
+Auto-Target does not attempt to build a personalized model for a given experience until there are least 50 conversions for that experience.
+Furthermore, if the model built is of insufficient quality (as determined by offline evaluation on hold-out “test” data, using a metric known as AUC), the model is not used to serve traffic in a personalized manner.